agraef/ez-ag/README.md

 You'll need the [Purr Data][] flavor of Pd to run this patch.
 You'll also need [Pd-Lua][] since some of the internal functionality of the patch is currently written in Lua.
-(The patch may also work in vanilla Pd if you have Pd-Lua installed, but this hasn't been tested.
-In any case making the patch work flawlessly with vanilla is surely possible, but it will require some changes.)
+(There's a good chance that most of the essential functionality of the patch will work in vanilla Pd, too, if you have Pd-Lua installed, but this hasn't been tested.
+In any case making the patch work flawlessly with vanilla will most likely require some changes.)

 [Purr Data]: https://agraef.github.io/purr-data/
 [Pd-Lua]: https://github.com/agraef/pd-lua